 Customization:

-- Panic buttons can often be customized to suit individual needs, with options for contacting specific responders, sending different types of alerts, or integrating with existing security systems.
+- Panic buttons can often be customized to suit individual needs, with options for contacting specific responders, sending alerts, or integrating with existing security systems.

 What to Consider in a Panic Button